 Their first studio was opened in June of 1982 on Sherbourne Street in downtown Toronto, moving a few years later to a loft on Britain Street and ultimately to a modern, spacious and skylight-lit studio on Castlefield Avenue.
 During its 38 years of operation, The Glass Studio was commissioned to design, fabricate and install thousands of original works of leaded, bevelled and sandblasted glass.
 While most pieces are installed in private residences, several are publicly visible.
 Completed work was usually signed in the lower right corner, sometimes with a date and sometimes with just the name 'Smylie'.
 Their work was commissioned for skylights, door panels, leaded windows, room dividers, glass railings, decorative firescreens and wall art.
 The Glass Studio on Castlefield Avenue was closed permanently at the end of June 2020 and the showroom display windows were made available for sale via the studio's website.

-To showcase their artistic interests and the capabilities of the studio, Stephen and Thomas devoted time to the creation of dozens of pieces of custom art glass for display in the studio’s showroom.
+To express their artistic interests and showcase the capabilities of the studio, Stephen and Thomas devoted time to the creation of dozens of pieces of custom art glass for display in the studio’s showroom.
 These pieces were exceptional examples of the leaded and carved glass art forms and usually incorporated sophisticated technique along with the best glass mouth-blown and hand-cast art glass available.

 CUSTOM HAND BEVELLED GLASS